wjakobsmeier/devDiaries/README.md

 # devDiaries
 A single page application that helps keep track developer related tasks and adds structure for day to day activities around projects
+TODO list:
+- make a stop watch
+- create a project
+- save project to local storage

 # Getting Started with Create React App